You have been told you have enthesitis-related arthritis. You may wonder what it is and what it means for you.

 To learn more about treatment and medicines, please read "Juvenile enthesitis-related arthritis: Treatment".

 Smoking and drinking alcohol

 While you are taking medicine for ERA, you should not take any kind of drug, including alcohol and tobacco.
 Drugs interfere with the medicines you are taking.
 The combination could damage your liver or kidneys.

 Sex and birth control

-If you choose to be sexually active, then you need to know the following:
+If you are sexually active, then you need to know the following:

-Certain medicines for arthritis can be very harmful to unborn babies.
+- Certain medicines for arthritis can be very harmful to unborn babies.
 Measures must be taken to prevent pregnancies.
-For both boys and girls, please talk to your doctor about birth control.
+For both males and females, please talk to your doctor about birth control and contraceptives.

 ERA and exercise

 If you have been told you have ERA, it is important to exercise and remain active.
 Symptoms of pain, stiffness, and fatigue get worse during long periods of rest or inactivity.
 Symptoms improve dramatically with activity.
-Regular exercise for 20 to 30 minutes a day can do great things for you:
+Regular exercise for 20 to 30 minutes a day can do great things for you, such as: